DiamondLightSource/ispyb-database/README.md

 # ispyb-database

-This package provides all the scripts necessary to create an up-to-date ISPyB database.
+This package provides everything needed to create the Diamond flavour of the ISPyB database schema.
+As we evolve the schema we will publish the update scripts here, so hopefully it should be easy for other users of the schema to stay up-to-date.

 ## Requirements

-* MariaDB 10.0+ or MySQL 5.6+, but we recommend MariaDB 10.3 or later.
+* We recommend MariaDB 10.3 or later.
-* If binary logging is enabled in the DB system, then execute this before importing the test schema: set global log_bin_trust_function_creators=ON;
+* If binary logging is enabled in the DB system, then execute this before importing the test schema: `SET GLOBAL log_bin_trust_function_creators=ON;``

 ## Installation